-July 25, 2001 – In response to the lawsuit, the Fish and Wildlife Service relegated the yellow-billed cuckoo to the candidate list, where it was acknowledged as threatened but remains without legal protection.
+July 25, 2001 – In response to the lawsuit, the Service relegated the yellow-billed cuckoo to the candidate list, where it was acknowledged as threatened but remained without legal protection.

-July 12, 2011 – The Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 species, including the western yellow-billed cuckoo.
+July 12, 2011 – The Center reached a landmark agreement with the Service compelling the agency to move forward in the protection process for 757 species, including the western yellow-billed cuckoo.